 - Education & Events

-5 Tech Trends Impacting Office Pros
+5 Tech Trends Impacting Administrative Professionals

 The wave of office technology is now a tsunami, according to a recent report.
 It’s a trend that’s rapidly washing away old tools and techniques and creating a new ecosystem for business: collaborative, mobile, adaptable, responsive and informative.

 A new report from Citrix Systems, Inc. diagrams in concise terms the degree to which technology is changing the way we work.
-Though none of the individual findings should come as much of a surprise for any office professional, it’s useful to have these trends documented and quantified.
+Though none of the individual findings should come as much of a surprise for any administrative professional, it’s useful to have these trends documented and quantified.
 Think of it as a road map charting where the office profession is headed for the next several years.

 The report leads with a fundamental shift: new office technology is being developed and introduced into the market whether the larger economy is good or bad.
 Innovation persisted throughout the recession.
 This is a significant change from the past, when investments in innovation were closely tied to macroeconomic conditions.
 Innovation is inevitable.